-Hydroponic Growing – An Eco-Friendly Way to Grow Plants and Vegetation
+Hydroponic Growing – An Eco-Friendly Way to Grow Plants and Vegetables

 Hydroponics is the process of growing plants without using soil.
-In the traditional sense of growing plants, soil is the major way that plants get the nutrients they need to grow, along with sun and water.
+In the traditional sense of growing plants, soil is usually how plants get the nutrients they need to grow, along with sun and water.
 It is almost impossible to grow plants in barren lands or where the soil is devoid of essential minerals.
 With hydroponics, nutrients are directly fed to plants by being added to the water supply, which is much more efficient than being absorbed by the plants through the soil.

 With hydroponics, you have full control over your garden with more optimal results.
 Hydroponics provides the exact needs to the plants and they typically grow faster and have higher yields than plants grown traditionally because they do not need to expand their roots to look for nutrients.
-And hydroponic growing doesn’t just make your growing cycle easier; it also makes it longer and more efficient.
+And hydroponic growing doesn’t just make your growing cycle easier; it extends your growing season and is more efficient.
 When growing indoors, plants can be grown during any season since they are grown in their own controlled environment.

-Hydroponic growing equipment is available online.
 There are various systems available for indoor and outdoor growing.
-A typical outdoor/greenhouse system could contain 8 buckets (2 rows of 4) that rest on a PVC frame with an integrated drainage system.
-The recirculating pump in the reservoir tank feeds the perfect level of hydroponic nutrients and water to crops through drippers.
+A typical outdoor/greenhouse Dutch Bucket System could contain 8 buckets (2 rows of 4) that rest on a PVC frame with an integrated drainage system.
+The recirculating pump in the reservoir tank feeds the optimal level of hydroponic nutrients and water to crops through drippers.
 The buckets have a siphon elbow drainage system to provide the correct water level for optimal root health.
 Sometimes a water chiller and heater are needed to maintain the temperature of the system.
 A bubbler can also be used to oxygenate the water supply.
-Net pots (cups) can be used to place the plants, or hydroponic growing media such as rockwool, gravel, sand, perlite or coco coir.
+Net pots (cups) can be used to place the plants in, or hydroponic growing media such as rockwool, gravel, sand, perlite or coco coir.

-For all these reasons and more, hydroponic growing is becoming very popular.
-If you are passionate about growing plants or you need to grow them where soil conditions are not appropriate, or if you are looking for more innovative and environmentally friendly farming practices, then hydroponic growing could be a great alternative for you.
+If you are passionate about growing plants, or you need to grow where soil or land conditions restrict you, or if you are looking for more innovative and environmentally friendly farming practices, then hydroponic growing could be a great alternative for you.